IT2805/assignments-2016H/5/assignment.md

 You have not only learned to trigger a function with a button, and update the CSS attribute of an element; but you have also learned the difference between `visibility: hidden` and `display: none`.
 I'm glad you got out of bed today to experience this!

 ## Part 6: Create Dynamic Webpages (20%)
 Remember when you made an HTML list?
 Well, now you will populate that list using JavaScript.
-This way you can easy create dynamic webpages with your hands behind your back (this is not true).
+This way you can easily create dynamic webpages with your hands behind your back (this is not true).

 In the HTML document, below `<h2>Part 6</h2>`, you will find an empty unordered list with the `id='tech'`.
 In the JavaScript file, below `/* Part 6 */`, you will find the array technologies.